samphibian/knot-generation-and-analysis/README.md

 - No-crossing knots
 - One-crossing knots
 - Unknots of most crossings
-- Seems to be working - haven't run into any errors in a while
+- Seems to be working - haven't run into any errors in quite a while

-- Known bugs:
-  - Occasional infinite loops in the different next/prev sections -> stopgap fix of scrapping the knot and generating a new one

 /****
 Sources: